 Landlords and tenants in single family dwellings can alter the rental agreement as it relates to some of the above, but no matter what alterations are made, the final rental agreement must comply with all housing and building codes and does not change the landlord’s responsibility to provide a livable unit for their tenants.

 If tenants request repairs that affect habitability, they must put their request in writing to the landlord.

-- Landlord access – Tenants are required to give the landlord access to the property to make necessary repairs.
-However, landlords must give tenants at least 12 hours’ notice unless:
+- Landlord Access – Tenants are required to give the landlord access to the property to make necessary repairs.
+However, landlords must give tenants at least 12 hours’ notice and must enter at a reasonable time (between the hours of 7:30 am and 8:00 pm) unless:

 - Tenants refuse legitimate access by the landlord.

 - Both parties have agreed to a shorter time period.

 - The tenant no longer occupies the property.